CEITECmagnonics/SpinWaveToolkit/README.md

 > If you encounter compatibility errors in contradiction with this list, let us know by posting your findings in a new [Issue][Issues].

 ## About
-This module provides analytical tools in spin-wave physics.
+This package provides analytical tools in spin-wave physics.
 This section gives an overview of its capabilites.
 All functionalities are described in the [SpinWaveToolkit Documentation][docs].

 Features:
 - Calculation of the dispersion relation and derived quantities for several systems using analytical, semi-analytical, and numerical models.
 These include